Naturaily/Naturaily-netlify/_posts/2021-06-01-jamstack-development-cost-all-you-need-to-know.md

 👉 If you want to know more about Jamstack, make sure to check our guide — [What Is Jamstack?](https://naturaily.com/blog/what-is-jamstack)

-{% image /assets/images/What is jamstack.webp What-is-Jamstack jamstack.webp %}
+{% image /assets/images/What is jamstack.webp What-is-jamstack jamstack.webp %}

 <br>